Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "Thank fuck they agreed to take Dan along for the ride," Allison said.
 "That argument was getting *old* real quick."

 "Mm.
-A day or two of their company and he might come hammering on our airlock…" Julian warned.
+A day or two of their company and he might come hammering on our airlock..."
+Julian warned.

 "And I will smile and turn over in my sleep," Allison said, sweetly.